-(2) Existing Key Employees and Primary Management Officials

-shall be notified in writing that they shall either:
+(2) Existing Key Employees and Primary Management Officials shall be notified in writing that they shall either;

 a.
-Complete a new application form that contains a

-Privacy Act notice; or

-b.
-Sign a statement that contains the Privacy Act notice

-and consent to the routine uses described in that notice.
+Complete a new application form that contains a Privacy Act notice; or b.
+Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice.

-(3) The following notice shall be placed on the application
+(3) The following notice shall be placed on the application form for a Key

-form for a Key Employee or a Primary Management Official before that form is filled out by an applicant:
+Employee or a Primary Management Official before that form is filled out by an applicant:

-A false statement on any part of your application may be grounds for not hiring you, or for firing you after you begin work.
-Also, you may be punished by fine or imprisonment.
-See 18 U.S.C. § 1001.
-(4) The Commission shall notify in writing existing Key Employees and Primary Management Officials that they shall either:
+A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
+Also, you may be punished by fine or imprisonment (U.S. Code, title 18, section 1001).

+(4) The Commission shall notify in writing existing Key Employees and Primary

+Management Officials that they shall either;

-a.
-Complete a new application form that contains a notice regarding false statements; or b.
+- a.
+Complete a new application form that contains a notice regarding false statements; or - b.
 Sign a statement that contains the notice regarding false statements.